MichaelTrestman/kubes4noobs/tut.md

 The `containers` section at the bottom defines a single container that will run our app.
 We give it a name and tell Kubernetes where to find the container image--in this case we will borrow it from the sample apps provided by Google on its public registry, gcr.io.
 We also tell it on which port to listen on requests, in this case port 80.

-Create the deployment by telling Kubernetes to apply the manifest at the given file path.
-You can either a) copy the manifest above into a file on your local file system, and use the path to the manifest on your local file system, or b) use the following path where it is hosted by k8s.io as an example: https://k8s.io/examples/service/access/hello.yaml
+Create the deployment by telling Kubernetes to apply the manifest at the given file path, with the command: `kubectl apply -f PATH_TO_MANIFEST`.
+To fill in "PATH_TO_MANIFEST" with the correct path, you can either a) copy the manifest above into a file on your local file system, and use the path to that file on your local file system, or b) use the following path where it is hosted by k8s.io as an example: https://k8s.io/examples/service/access/hello.yaml.

-`kubectl apply -f PATH_TO_MANIFEST`
+You should see confirmation that the deployment has been created:

-You should see confirmation that the deployment has been created `deployment.apps/hello created`
+​	 `deployment.apps/hello created`

 If you ask Kubernetes to list your deployments, you should see it listed: